Join the RHS today and support our charitable work

 020 3176 5800

 Mon – Fri | 9am – 5pm

 Join the RHS today and support our charity

-Rose leafhopper can cause a course pale mottling to the leaves of roses and some other related plants.
+These small sap-sucking insects cause mottling on the leaves of roses and some other rosaceous trees and shrubs.

 Rose leafhopper (Edwardsiana rosae) on rose